(ほおづえ)

 USAGE:

-Almost always used with the verb つく: 頬杖(ほおづえ)をつく (to rest one's chin on one's hand).
+Almost always appears with the verb つく: 頬杖(ほおづえ)をつく (to rest one's chin on one's hand).
+The gesture can suggest boredom, absent-mindedness, or deep thought.

 CULTURAL NOTE:

 Considered bad posture in Japan.
-Students are often told not to do this during class, and it can be seen as rude in formal settings.
+Students are often told not to do this during class (授業中(じゅぎょうちゅう)), and it can appear rude or inattentive in meetings and formal settings.

 Related Words